bbauska/UC-Davis-JS-Basics/readme.md

   alt="Creating an array in JavaScript." />
 <!-- ![](./images/media/image76.png){width="4.0in" height="2.4427351268591426in"} -->

-Let&apos;s take a look at what that looks like.
-In JavaScript, we can create a new array in a couple of different ways.
+<p>Let&apos;s take a look at what that looks like.
+In JavaScript, we can create
+a new array in a couple of different ways.
 We can use the new keyword with array and parentheses as shown here or we can create it more explicitly using the square brackets as shown below on the right here.
 Let&apos;s actually do this over the console.
-I think it&apos;s helpful to actually see us create these elements.
+I think it&apos;s helpful to actually see us create these elements.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 77. inspect, console.log new array example (53) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">